olcaytu-gurkan/CS201-Homeworks/README.md

 # CS201 Fall 2020 Homeworks
 Homeworks for CS201 - Fundamental Structures of Computer Science I course, all done by me.
+Some parts in the homeworks can look unefficient due to the restrictions in the insturctions of the homework.

 # Homework 1
 Flight reservation system for an airline company.